mbilalzafar/fair-classification/disparate_mistreatment/README.md

 <img src="synthetic_data_demo/img/syn_cons_dtype_1_cons_type_1.png" width="500px" style="float: right;">

-The figure shows the original decision boundary (without any constraints) and the shifted decision boundary that was learnt by the fair classifier.
+The figure shows the original decision boundary (without any constraints, solid line) and the fair decision boundary (dotted line) resulting from the constraints on false positive rates.
 Notice how the boundary shifts to push some previously misclassified points from group-0 into the negative class (_decreasing_ its false positive rate) and some correctly classified points from group-1 into the positive class (_increasing_ its false positive rate).
 Also, the false negative rates for both groups, while different from that of the original classifier, still show some disparity.

 ### 1.4.
 Removing unfairness w.r.t. false negative rate